 Hitchcock, Mark.
 The End: A Complete Overview of Bible Prophecy and the End of Days.
 Carol Stream, IL: Tyndale House Publishers, 2012.

-For those who love prophecy charts and want a solid biblical take on end-times events—minus the conspiracy theories.
+For those who love prophecy charts and want a solid biblical take on end-time events—minus the conspiracy theories.

 Köstenberger, Andreas J., Benjamin L. Merkle, and Robert L. Plummer.
 Going Deeper with New Testament Greek: An Intermediate Study of the Grammar and Syntax of the New Testament.
 Nashville: B&H Publishing Group, 2017.